 While the above quote refers to the importance of adaptation for the survival of a species, the ability to adapt to changing environments is crucial for organizations too.

-The principles of adaptive leadership
+4 Principles of the adaptive leadership model

 1. Organizational justice